Capacity drop accounting for microscopic vehicle interaction effects: analytical model and validation with high-resolution trajectories: Model validation

 Figure \ref{theoretical_capacity} (a) illustrates the average time headway for groups of vehicles, categorized by speed intervals of 10 km/h, based on sampled data from Site 1.
 For each speed interval, an equilibrium data point is derived for the average spacing-speed relationship.
 Figure \ref{theoretical_capacity} (b) shows the spacing-speed fundamental diagram, with a line fitted to the equilibrium data points.
 Assuming equilibrium traffic states follow a triangular fundamental diagram for density and flow, the parameters for the equilibrium traffic states are estimated as follows: $s_\text{cri} = 36.0$ m and $w = -4.1$ m/s.
 The free-flow speed, $v_\text{f}$, is set to the site's speed limit of 80 km/h.
 We applied the same procedure to Site 2 and obtained the corresponding parameters as $s_\text{cri}$ = 43.0 m and $w$ = -5.0 m/s.
 Additionally, $v_\text{f}$ is set to 100 km/h.

 The parameters of the analytical formula, including $\lambda$, $v_{0}$, $\lambda_{0}$, and $\alpha$, were estimated for each 5-minute interval using data from all identified vehicles exhibiting the acceleration delay state, including their triggering times, initial speeds, and delay durations.
 Specifically, all deceleration–acceleration events were first identified for every vehicle.
 By comparing the spacing–speed state at the onset of acceleration with the equilibrium state, vehicles exhibiting the acceleration delay state were extracted.
 For those states, the triggering time, initial speed before acceleration, and delay duration were recorded.
 Within each interval, $v_0$ was calculated as the mean of all sampled initial speeds.
 The time gap between consecutive triggering events, denoted as $T$, was obtained from the triggering times, and $\lambda$ was estimated by fitting $T$ to a negative exponential distribution.
 Similarly, $\lambda_0$ was derived by fitting the sampled delay durations to a negative exponential distribution.
+The number of vehicles entering the acceleration delay state in each interval used for parameter estimation is given by the total number of vehicles in that interval multiplied by $\alpha$.

 By incorporating the estimated parameters into the analytical formula, the QDFs for all intervals were calculated and are summarized in Tables \ref{tab:the result of Yingtian} and \ref{tab:the result of Hurong} for Site 1 and Site 2, respectively.
 The mean absolute estimation errors for the two sites are 2.1 \% and 1.5 \%, respectively, indicating that the proposed model can accurately predict the QDF.
 Parameter estimation was not conducted on a lane-by-lane basis because the number of acceleration delay samples within each 5-minute interval per lane was limited, and in some cases only a few observations were available.
 Such sparse samples could lead to biased estimates of $\lambda$ and $\lambda_{0}$.
 Furthermore, since inter-lane interactions are not explicitly modeled, estimating parameters using data from all lanes combined does not compromise the accuracy of the overall QDF estimation.
 The estimated parameters across the two sites are highly consistent, likely due to their comparable geometric configurations (300–400 m weaving sections) and similar aggregate driver behavior.